Osprey-Robotics/osprey_ros/README.md

 ### Running Rviz2
-Rviz2 is used to see what the robot sees, sensors, etc. To run the robot either physical or simulated, start either, and then run the following command.
+Rviz2 is used to see what the robot sees, sensors, etc. To run the robot either physical, simulated, or via gazebo, start either, and then run the following command.
 The robot will not appear if you do not start osprey_ros first!
 ```bash
 rviz2 -d src/osprey_ros/sim/robot.rviz